Tsitsi Ella Jaji

 “The Name of the Father, The Name of the Son, and the Name of the Homeric Spirit in Walcott’s Omeros,” La Torre- Revista General de la Universidad de Puerto Rico.
 Tercera época, 10:.36-37: 175-188, 2005.

-Her poetry has appeared in on Poetry International's website, Bitter Oleander, Runes Review, InTensions and the Center for Book Arts Broadside Poetry Series, and her chapbook "Carnaval" is forthcoming in Seven New Generation Afircan Poets: A chapbook boxed set.
+Her poetry has been featured on the Zimbabwe page for Poetry International, in Black Renaissance Noire, Bitter Oleander, Runes Review, InTensions and the Center for Book Arts Broadside Poetry Series, and elsewhere.

 News & Events